snowwits/openend/README.md

 3. Go to the section "Items in video lists"
 4. Check/uncheck the options under that section according to your preferences

-### 3.6 Basic MLG support for the OWL pre-season matches
+### 3.6 Basic overwatchleague.com & MLG.com support for the OWL pre-season matches
-The version "0.2.0 (BETA)" includes very basic MLG support.
+The version "0.2.1 (BETA)" includes very basic support for overwatchleague.com & MLG.com.
 This means:
-- To enable the Spoiler-Free Mode on MLG.com, you have to select "Enable Spoiler-Free Mode: [x] Always" on the toolbar icon popup or in the options
+- To enable the Spoiler-Free Mode on these sites, you have to select "Enable Spoiler-Free Mode: [x] Always" on the toolbar icon popup or in the options
-- When the Spoiler-Free Mode is enabled, the progress bar and the duration of videos being played on mlg.com are hidden
+- When the Spoiler-Free Mode is enabled, the following things are hidden:
+  - The progress bar and the duration of videos being played
+  - The duration of videos in video lists
 - You can toggle the visibility by switching between "Enable Spoiler-Free Mode:" "[x] Never" and "[x] Always"
-- Neither an Open End player toolbar nor a feature to hide information of videos in video lists are provided yet
+- An Open End player toolbar for quick video navigation is **not** provided yet.
+You have to seek through the videos by using the arrow keys
+- The hiding of the elements is very basic.
+No fancy icons or anything.

 ## 4. Roadmap and Version Notes
 [See here](VERSION_NOTES.md)